nunchistudio/blacksmith-devcenter/documentation/tour/blacksmith/integrations/sql.md

 Once registered, an integration of type `sql` allows to interact with a SQL store for **L**oading data into a database.

-It can also be leveraged for managing queries, operations, and migrations:
+It can also be leveraged for managing *migrations*, *operations*, and *selects* like in this example:
 ```bash
 $ blacksmith migrations run \
   --integration my-sql-store